Key takeaways of the ERAA 2022

 Economic Viability Assessment

 The results of the EVA indicate that significant volumes of fossil fuel capacity in Europe are at risk of economic decommissioning.
-In the figure below, one can see the installed capacities assumed in the National Estimates Scenario and the resulting post-EVA mix.
+In Figure 3, one can see the installed capacities assumed in the National Estimates Scenario4 and the resulting post-EVA mix.
 Dark colours indicate the technologies whose part of the capacity is subject to EVA, while the viability of the technologies in light colour is not assessed.
 The net effect for all three target years is that, under the given scenario and methodology framework, a rather significant volume of gas capacity is found at risk of economic decommissioning, especially in the shorter to mid-term horizon, followed by a comparatively smaller capacity of coal.

 In 2027 the adequacy situation appears to remain stressed, with adequacy risks even higher in Belgium, Germany, Denmark, Estonia, France, central and northern Italy, Lithuania, Luxembourg and Sweden (SE04).
 Adequacy risks are decreasing in Bosnia and Herzegovina, Spain, Finland, Hungary, Ireland, Malta, Romania and Serbia.
 In Ireland, in 2027 the LOLE drops below the national RS.